Proofs of Useless Work -- Positive and Negative Results for Wasteless Mining Systems: Formal Model for Mining Systems

-Definition \ref{def::UserUploadedSecurity} is the formalization of the combination two of the conditions discussed in the introduction.
+Definition \ref{def::UserUploadedSecurity} is the formalization of the combination of the two conditions discussed in the introduction.
 Notice that the requirement that the mining objective was chosen by the miner (and not a user that is participating only through uploading problems) is necessary in order to ensure security.
-This is because we want any such solution to be resistant to miners maliciously uploading problems in order to increase their chances of successfully mining a block\footnote{In Bitcoin this would translate to a miner being able to artificially increase her relative computational power in the network.}, which can lead to a double spend.
+This is because we want any secure REMS to be resilient to miners maliciously uploading mining objectives in order to increase their chances of successfully mining a block.

-For the next part of our definitions we use the following intuition: We say that a mining objective $\left< f, y \right> \in \objectives$ is meaningful if there is someone who is willing to pay for the computational resources that are needed in order to solve it.
+For the next part of our definitions we use the following intuition: We say that a mining objective $\left< f, y \right> \in \objectives$ is meaningful if there is a user who is willing to pay for the computational resources that are needed in order to solve it.
 We would like to make sure that any system that meets our requirements will only allow for meaningful objectives to belong to $\objectives$.
 Since this is not yet well defined, we begin with the following softer definition of energy efficiency.
-Combining this notion with the fact that $\objectives$ is composed of user uploaded problems, we can describe necessary conditions for systems in which all mining objectives are meaningful.
+Combining this notion with the fact that $\objectives$ is composed of user uploaded mining objectives, we can describe necessary conditions for systems in which all mining objectives are meaningful.
+In particular, an energy-efficient REMS that operates over user-uploaded mining objectives could be described as a market, with the users as consumers (consuming the solutions to the mining objectives) and miners as producers (invest energy in order to fulfill the consumers' demands).